 Reception: Sunday, May 5, 2-4:00 pm, Hershberger Gallery.
 Awards ceremony and door prize drawing for money towards a piece from the show will take place at 3:00.

 On Friday, Nov.
 14, high school students have an opportunity to visit the Goshen College campus during a fall open house.
 Students can tour campus, talk with faculty, participate in an information fair, learn about financial aid and scholarships, spend the night in a residence hall and learn more about what it means to study at Goshen College.

 Goshen College music professor and pianist Matthew Hill will present a solo piano recital on Saturday, Nov.
 15 at 7:30 p.m. in the Goshen College Music Center’s Rieth Recital Hall.

-Three Community School of the Arts (CSA) youth choirs will perform as part of the CSA Spring Showcase Concert on Sunday, May 4 at 4 p.m. in the Goshen College Music Center.
+Three Community School of the Arts (CSA) youth choirs will perform in the Fall CSA Showcase Concert, Sunday, Nov.
+16 at 4 p.m. in the Goshen College Music Center’s Sauder Concert Hall.